hakeemsalman/java/personal/Programs/Problems2.md

 }
 ```

-### 23 Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)
+### 23 Take integer inputs till the user enters 0 and print the sum of all numbers
 ```java
 import java.util.Scanner;